-Cayo Cruz demonstrates all the characteristics of a recently discovered, virgin fishing territory – large numbers of fish, good sizes and their evident lack of exposure to flies and leaders.
-Here you find probably more permit than in any other destination in Cuba, and it is difficult to to find a larger average size of bonefish than those that frequent the flats at Cayo Cruz.
-Good numbers of sizeable tarpon are also to be found not only in the channels but as well providing great sight casting opportunties on the flats.
+Cayo Romano demonstrates all the characteristics of a recently discovered, virgin fishing territory – large numbers of fish, good sizes and their evident lack of exposure to flies and leaders.
+Here you find probably more permit than in any other destination in Cuba, and it is difficult to find a larger average size of bonefish than those that frequent the flats at Cayo Romano.
+Good numbers of sizeable tarpon are also to be found – particularly from mid-March onwards – not only in the channels but on the flats as well, providing great sight casting opportunties.
 Add to this the natural beauty of the cays and of the water and you have a truly memorable place to fish.

-This destination now offers 5 star accommodation at the new , all-inclusive, Hotel Spa Cayo Cruz.
+This destination now offers 5 star accommodation at the new, all-inclusive, Hotel Marina & Spa at Cayo Cruz.
 This is a luxury hotel just 50 metres from the fishing dock, where you start the fishing each morning.
-It is an all-inclusive hotel and spa with swimming pool, bar, lounge, fitness center, etc, featuring many activities for non fishing guests.
+It is an all-inclusive hotel and spa with swimming pool, bar, lounge, fitness center, etc, and featuring many activities for non fishing guests.

-The fishing Programme at Cayo Cruz is for 7 nights, and 6 full days fishing.
+The fishing Programme at Cayo Romano is for 7 nights, and 6 full days fishing.
 It is a Saturday to Saturday Programme,as below:

 Flight arrival in to Camaguey or Cayo Coco airport

-Group transfer to Cayo Cruz hotel (Transfers to and from Havana can be arranged at
+Group transfer to Hotel Marina & Spa, Cayo Cruz (Transfers to and from Havana can be arranged at extra cost).

 Sunday – Friday